devpablocristo/wd-python-challenge/README.md

     * 1.1 Book’s title.
     * 1.2 Book’s stock (number of book copies in inventory of this specific book).
 2. You will find a incomplete script, use it as boilerplate.
-3. Your app should be able to se this code to add more books to the bookstore.
+3. Your app should be able to handle this code to add more books to the bookstore.

 ``` json
 [